-Re-validation is defined as the process by which an individual or entity currently enrolled as a Colorado Medicaid provider resubmits a provider application, undergoes a state-defined screening process, pays an application fee, as appropriate for the provider type, and is approved by the Department to continue participating in the Medicaid program.
-The date of revalidation shall be considered the date that the provider's application was received by the Department's fiscal agent.
+Revalidation is defined as the process by which an individual or entity actively enrolled as a Colorado Medicaid provider resubmits a provider application, undergoes a state-defined screening process, pays an application fee, as appropriate for the provider type, and is approved by the Department to continue participation in the Medicaid program.

-"Disclosing Entity" and "Other Disclosing Entity" are defined at 42 CFR § 455.101.
+Disclosing Entity and Other Disclosing Entity are defined at 42 CFR § 455.101.